BEFORE YOU BUY

 What kind of doors (canister, sectional, sliding, insulated, non-insulated, motor lift, chain lift, windows, no window, what color)?

-Door framed opening without the door
+Door framed openings without the door?

 What kind of vents (louvers, ridge vents, with damper, without a damper, with screens, without screens, what color)?